sqrtrae/physics/src/physics/classical-mechanics/notes/ch1.md

 # 1 - Newton's Laws of Motion

-Notes taken from chapter 1 of John R. Taylor's _Classical Mechanics_ (2005).
+The following notes were taken using chapter 1 of John R. Taylor's _Classical Mechanics_ (2005) as reference material.

 ## 1.1 - Classical Mechanics